 Epics and Legendary heroes - A cycle or cluster of stories clustering around the actions of a single hero.
 They grew out of myths.
 Iliad, Odyssey, Gilgamesh, (668-626) Odysseus and Penelope represented the Greek ideal of intelligence, persistence, and resourcefulness.
 Beowulf, King Arthur, Robin Hood, Ramayana,

-Quality characteristics by story elements
+Quality characteristics of myths & legends by story elements

 - Characters are very few Animated, inanimate, or personified gods or humans with super or god like traits.

 - The gods or superheroes can take the form of human, but are immortal with super natural powers.

 - Time is past realistic time.